 A four-year construction project at Aberdeen International Airport became the airport’s largest investment in capacity since opening in 1977 – increasing terminal space by 50 per cent to accommodate enhanced security facilities, an increased retail offering, new areas for international and domestic baggage reclaims, expanded business lounges, and new immigration and arrivals facilities.1

 At Glasgow Airport, Macquarie supported investment in a dedicated pick-up and drop-off facility alongside a new consolidated car rental centre to reduce congestion and improve the flow of traffic.
 Significant investment was also delivered to expand the airport’s security facilities by 20 per cent, while further diversifying retail and lounge options for passengers.2

-Southampton Airport has moved forward with plans to secure its contribution to regional connectivity and growth.
-The plans involve a 164-metre runway extension to accommodate larger aircraft and diversify the airport’s route network for the benefit of communities across the South East.
+Southampton Airport moved forward with plans to secure its contribution to regional connectivity and growth.
+Following a £15 million investment, the airport opened a 164-metre runway extension in 2023.
+The extension enables Southampton Airport to accommodate larger aircraft and diversify its route network, for the benefit of communities across the South East.

 Whilst pursuing these projects, AGS Airports has committed to achieving net zero for its direct and indirect emissions (Scope 1 and 2) by the mid-2030s.3 This commitment builds on the group’s success in sourcing 100 per cent of its electricity from renewable energy, introducing the first fleet of zero-emissions electric buses at any UK airport, and achieving carbon neutral status in 2020.4 AGS Airports is also supporting airport users to reduce their emissions, making sustainable aviation fuel available at Aberdeen Airport and exploring the development of infrastructure for hydrogen and electric flight.